-The Monitor asked the heads of leading vendor finance providers to discuss lessons learned from 2012 and to identify issues that are driving their decision making in 2013.
-We thank Ron Arrington at CIT Vendor Finance, Jeff Berg at De Lage Landen, Brian Madison at Key Equipment Finance, Paul Omohundro at Banc of America Leasing and Tim Reese at Wells Fargo Financial Leasing for sharing their insights. ... read more
+The Monitor asked the heads of the leading vendor finance companies to reflect on what the environment was like to do business in 2013 and comment on what their expectations are – both positive and negative — as they look ahead.
+We thank Jeff Berg at De Lage Landen, Brian Madison at Key Equipment Finance, Paul Omohundro at Banc of America Leasing, Tim Reese at Wells Fargo Financial Leasing and Nicholas Small at CIT Vendor Finance. ... read more